A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Constraint Preserving update schemes

-where the second equality is due that $Q$ has orthonormal columns.
-The update scheme \reff{equ:update:geodesic:frame2} can be regarded as a generalized geodesic update scheme, since letting $\wF = 0$, \reff{equ:update:geodesic:frame2} reduces to the geodesic update scheme \reff{equ:update:geodesic}. }
+\emph{Approach \rrev{I}}.
+Consider the simple case that $Z(\tau) \equiv I_p$.
+This, with the second equation in \reff{equ:condition2}, indicates that $\wR'(0) = -X^{\msT} E$. \revmini{By some tedious analysis in Appendix \ref{appendix:subsection:approach1}, we can obtain a generalized geodesic update scheme which covers the geodesic update scheme \reff{equ:update:geodesic} as a special case.}

 \rrev{In the next two approaches, to} satisfy the conditions $\wN(0)=0$ and $\wN'(0) =I_p$, we choose \be \wN(\tau) = \tau I_p. \ee \rrev{Noticing that $\frac{\mathrm{\partial}Z(\tau)^{-1}}{\mathrm{\partial} \tau} = - Z(\tau)^{-1}Z'(\tau) Z(\tau)^{-1}$} and using \reff{equ:ztau2} and \reff{add3}, we can get that \be Z'(0)^{\msT} + Z'(0) = - \left(\wR'(0)^{\msT} + \wR'(0)\right). \nn \ee This, with the second condition in \reff{equ:condition2}, means that $X^{\msT}E$ must be a skew-symmetric matrix; {\it i.e.}, $E \in \mT_X.$